noahrog02/noahrog02.github.io/_pages/about.md

 ### Evolution of Technology in Stock Market Predictions

 When it comes to predicting prize movements, probably the oldest methods are simple chart analysis and manual calculations.
 Even though equations might be updated, these methods are still used today.
 But as the financial world grew, so did the need for faster and more accurate methods.
 This leads to the introduction of electronic trading systems in the late 20th century, which were soon followed by algorithmic trading.
 Algorithmic trading utilizes complex mathematical models to make rapid trading decisions.
-These algorithms still account for 70% of all trades in the stock market.
+These algorithms still account for 70% of all trades in the stock market [2].
 Today, the integration of Big Data and Artifical Intelligence represents a new movement in market prediction.
 This blog post aims to dive into the Machine Learning aspect of these new methods, to show what has already been achieved and what might be possible in the future.

 ## Overview of Machine Learning in Stock Market